-This division offers A.S. degree programs designed to prepare students for transfer to 4-year institutions to pursue degrees in science and technology, and A.A.S. and certificate programs designed to prepare students to enter the workforce upon graduation.
+This division offers A.S. degree programs designed to prepare students for transfer to 4-year institutions to pursue degrees in science and

 Programs utilize cutting-edge equipment in laboratories for training next generation engineers, technicians, and scientists.
 Faculty have diverse backgrounds in applied sciences in both educational and industrial settings; most have earned doctorate or professional engineering licenses in field of specialization.